ahmedalbusaidy/TheHabitTracker/README.md

 time, I started *Bullet Journaling (BuJo)*, so I integrated James ideas into journaling.
 Things went well, I was committed for more than a week, but soon I started to procrastinate and ignore recording in my journal.
 This was because the process was time-consuming and not efficient, which lead to the idea of this project!

+***

+### User Stories

+- As a user, I want to be able to add a new habit with commitment target (e.g. number of days/month) to a list of habits
+- As a user, I want to be able to delete a habit from my list of habits
+- As a user, I want to be able to record my progress of all habits easily
+- As a user, I want to be able to record my progress to an individual habit
+- As a user, I want to be able to modify my previously recorded progress of any habits
+- As a user, I want to be able to see a list of all my habits with details including: commitment target, number of committed days, and maximum commitments in a row
+- As a user, I want to be able to see a record of an individual habit
+- As a user, I want to be able to reset all of my habit's progresses to zero
+- As a user, I want to be able to reset a single habit's progress to zero
+- As a user, I want to be able to see a confirmation dialog before deleting a habit or resetting its progress (for example: "Are you sure you want to permanently delete/reset this habit?")